sts10/lemire_nearly_divisionless_random/readme.markdown

 }
 ```

-I should probably run a benchmark to see if it matters.
+But I still don't _quite_ understand how it works, or it actually speeds things up.

 ## Writing benchmark tests using the Criterion crate

 Just for fun, I wanted to benchmark my beautifully named `roll_using_lemire_fast` function.
 Benchmarking against [Rust's Rand library](https://github.com/rust-random/rand) seemed a good choice, though I later learned that [that library already uses some of Lemire's work](https://www.reddit.com/r/rust/comments/8l95zk/rand_050_released/).
 But I pressed on.

-To find out, I decided to learn a little about benchmarking Rust code, something I'd never _formally_ done before.
+To find out, I had to learn a little about benchmarking Rust code, something I'd never _formally_ done before.
 After a few search quieries, I decided to use a crate called [Criterion](https://github.com/bheisler/criterion.rs).

-Not going to lie, did a lot of copy and pasting from [its Getting Started page](https://bheisler.github.io/criterion.rs/book/getting_started.html).
+Not gonna lie, did a lot of copy and pasting from [its Getting Started page](https://bheisler.github.io/criterion.rs/book/getting_started.html).
 But here's what I ended up with in `./benches/my_benchmark.rs`:

 ```rust
 use criterion::{black_box, criterion_group, criterion_main, Criterion};